-The change in the Issuer's adjusted net assets is, along with the change in its stock price and result, an important criterion for assessing the performance of the group.
+The change in the Issuer's net asset value is, along with the change in its stock price, cash earnings and result, an important criterion for assessing the performance of the group.

-The adjusted net assets are a conventional reference obtained by adding gross cash and treasury shares to the fair value of the investment portfolio and deducting gross debt.
+The net asset value is a conventional reference obtained by adding gross cash and treasury shares to the fair value of the investment portfolio and deducting gross debt.